Monthly Portfolio Update – July 2018

 Summary

-This is my fourteen portfolio update.
+This is my eighteenth portfolio update.
 I complete this update monthly to check my progress against my goals.

 Portfolio goals